Anarchise/aplugins/README.md

 # How to use:

-First, add my github repository to OpenOSRS:
+Add my GitHub repository to OpenOSRS:
 Owner: anarchise
-Repository: aplugins
+Name: aplugins
-Then install plugins via external plugin manager.

 # Alternatively:

 Go to the releases tab and download the .jar files that you require
-Then navigate to C:/Users/YOURUSERHERE/.openosrs/plugins and paste the .jars
+Then navigate to "%userprofile%/.openosrs/plugins" and paste the .jars

 # Discord Server:
 https://discord.com/invite/KwJnhKQJVc